MoonlightCapital/MoonlightBot-docs/README.md

 ## Getting Started

-First, add the bot to your server using [this invite link](https://discord.com/api/oauth2/authorize?client_id=314110696071888896&permissions=1512298638534&scope=applications.commands%20bot).
-It's recommended (but not required) that you grant it all permissions it requests, so all its features will work correctly.
+First, add MoonlightBot to your server using [this invite link](https://discord.com/api/oauth2/authorize?client_id=314110696071888896&permissions=1512298638534&scope=applications.commands%20bot).
+It is recommended (but not required) that you grant all requested permissions to ensure all features work correctly.

 {% hint style="info" %} You can only add bots to servers in which you have the Manage Server permission. {% endhint %}

-Once you've added it to your server, you can verify that it's working by using the [`/ping`](./miscellaneous-commands/other-minor-commands.md#ping) command.
+Once you've added MoonlightBot to your server, you can verify that it's working by using the [`/ping`](./miscellaneous-commands/other-minor-commands.md#ping) command.

 ![Result of /ping command](./.gitbook/assets/MainPagePing.png)